josejavierlop/city-route-ms/README.md

 - Docker, Docker-compose: Container technology used to not depend on local environment.
 - Lombok: To reduce redundant/boilerplate code.
 - Swagger: Open Api specification.
+- JPA: ORM to manage database with an object oriented approach.

 ## How to run the example :
 Make sure you have DOCKER_HOST enviromental variable set with your docker host tcp://docker-host:docker-port, on windows my have to set a few more.